All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Nutritional and Metabolic Side Effects

 At the maximum dose, side effects related to reduced food intake become the primary concern for many patients.
-These are not direct drug toxicity but rather consequences of the profound appetite suppression:
+These aren't direct drug toxicity but rather consequences of the profound appetite suppression: For a complete cost breakdown, see our compare tirzepatide prices.

 • Protein deficiency: Without deliberate protein prioritization, lean mass losses accelerate.
 Aim for 60 to 100 grams of protein daily.
 Protein shakes or high-protein snacks between meals can bridge the gap when whole-food appetite is minimal.